isakaii/navao/README.md

 ### Saving Text
 1. Highlight any text on any webpage
-2. Right-click and select "Save to Navao"
+2. Right-click and select "Save to Weaver"
 3. You'll see a notification confirming the save

 ### Managing Saved Text
-1. Click the Navao extension icon in Chrome
+1. Click the Weaver extension icon in Chrome
 2. View all saved snippets with timestamps and source domains
 3. Click any snippet to view full text
 4. Use the "×" button to delete individual snippets